-Buddhism states the first Nobel Truth is that life includes suffering.
-It also teaches that living a human life is an extremely precious opportunity.
+Life includes suffering.
+It also is extremely precious and touched by beauty.
 Holding both of these at the same time is just one of many things that seem difficult, if not impossible for the conceptual mind, yet we do it naturally everyday.
 Perhaps we can say we understand this core characteristic of life with the heart-mind.
 With the part of us that breathes and feels along side our thinking.

-The Buddhism I draw inspiration from is realistic; it teaches enlightenment is knowing reality as it actually is without the illusions and delusions that blind us in ignorance.
+What I am talking about is realistic; it seeks to know reality as it actually is without the illusions and delusions that blind us in ignorance.
 Among the most grievous blind-spots of our current worldview is failing to see the value of the natural world, our planetary environment, and our place in it.
 In our ignorance we have sewn seeds of destruction.
-Buddhism teaches that causes invariably have effects; Karma.
-It teaches running away into an ’empire of illusion’ will only lead to more bad ju ju.
+Science teaches that causes invariably have effects.
+That being the case, running away into an ’empire of illusion’ will only lead to more bad ju ju.

 On the other hand, it is realistically possible to make things a bit better.
-A Buddhist will try and use the power of consciousness to sew good causes; nothing like a utopia or other fantasy lands, just better, a little.
+Nothing like a utopia or other fantasy lands; just better, a little.
 The past shows it is possible to have alternative values then those presently in the ascendancy in our culture.
 If we choose to again reward compassionate action above self aggrandizement, the sorrows of the coming times will be greatly lessened.
 The protector plays an honorable role.
 As things continue to go sideways perhaps they will be valued even more then a captain of industry.
 It is a worthy hope, worth working for.

 Yet are there not a thousand-million tears as well, right now, this very instant?

-I believe it is most probable that a century from now the human population will have shrunk to perhaps 1 billion people, from the 7+ billion alive today.
+I believe it is most probable that a century or two from now the human population will have shrunk considerably from the 7+ billion alive today.
 The coming decades promise to be bitter ones, with an increase in suffering all around.

 I believe in the long descent, centuries of undoing as history again escorts human beings through the collapse of a civilization.
 This time the civilization in question is world wide and has the unique characteristic of having powered itself with hydrocarbons.
 Acting like a mechanical lever these fuels have magnified our reach.
 The extractive industries in particular, and the footprint of all of us generally, is now of a size out of all proportion to our surroundings.
 Instead of homo sapien we have become a prosthetically enhanced new species, Homo Colossus.
 It is obvious but needs to be said; that which is not sustainable will not be sustained.
 This new type is not long for this earth.